Extremal results for graphs avoiding a rainbow subgraph: Abstract

 \section{Abstract}

-Given graphs $G_1$, $G_2$ and $G_3$ on a common vertex set of size $n$, a rainbow triangle is a triangle consisting of one edge from each $G_i$.
-In this note we provide a counterexample to a conjecture of Frankl on the maximum product of the sizes of the edge sets of three graphs avoiding a rainbow triangle.
-Moreover we propose an alternative conjecture and prove it in the case when every pair is an edge in at least one of the graphs.
+We say that $k$ graphs $G_1,G_2,\dots,G_k$ on a common vertex set of size $n$ contain a rainbow copy of a graph $H$ if their union contains a copy of $H$ with each edge belonging to a distinct $G_i$.
+We provide a counterexample to a conjecture of Frankl on the maximum product of the sizes of the edge sets of three graphs avoiding a rainbow triangle.
+We propose an alternative conjecture, which we prove under the additional assumption that the union of the three graphs is complete.
+Furthermore, we determine the maximum product of the sizes of the edge sets of three graphs or four graphs avoiding a rainbow path of length three.

 The classical theorem of Mantel~\cite{mantel} asserts that the maximum number of edges in an $n$-vertex graph containing no triangle is $\floor{n^2/4}$.
-This problem was generalized by Tur\'an~\cite{turan} who showed that the maximum number of edges in an $n$-vertex graph with no complete graph $K_r$ as a subgraph is obtained by taking a complete $(r-1)$-partite graph with parts of size $\floor{n/(r-1)}$ or $\ceil{n/(r-1)}$.
+This result was generalized by Tur\'an~\cite{turan}, who showed that the maximum number of edges in an $n$-vertex graph with no complete graph $K_r$ as a subgraph is obtained by taking a complete $(r-1)$-partite graph with parts of size $\floor{n/(r-1)}$ or $\ceil{n/(r-1)}$.